inc2734/mw-wp-form/readme.txt

 == Changelog ==

 = 2.1.1 =
+* Added   : Added an option to vertically display in Radio and Checkbox.
 * Changed : Optimization of the number display processing of saving contact data.

 = 2.1.0 =